rust-lang/rfcs/text/0000-feature-metadata.md

 -   Docstrings can be lengthy, adding noise to `Cargo.toml`.
 This could potentially be solved with the below mentioned `doc-file` key.
 -   `unstable` and `public` uses may not be common enough to be worth including
--   A markdown parser will eventaully be required to properly parse the `doc` field.
-Presenting unrendered markdown is likely suitable as a first step, but in general, markdown is required to fully interpret the field.
+-   A markdown parser is required to properly parse the `doc` field.
 -   This RFC does not provide any way for `rustdoc` to get the information it requires.
 This will require separate design work.
 -   There is no way to structure features in a way that they are split into